brunolnetto/queuack/docs/memorandum/202510_connection_context_standard.md

 ### The Problem

-In January 2025, we encountered a critical segmentation fault in `test_concurrent_enqueue_operations` when multiple threads attempted to enqueue jobs concurrently on a `:memory:` database.
+In October 2025, we encountered a critical segmentation fault in `test_concurrent_enqueue_operations` when multiple threads attempted to enqueue jobs concurrently on a `:memory:` database.

 **Root Cause:**
 - DuckDB connections are **NOT thread-safe**